Sai-Santosh-Pal/screen-ai/README.md

 - You could see details and a chart of what you're doing
 - p.s - on the first run, you must use some applications for 1-2 minutes to see the charts and other things

-AI USAGE: Only used to fix chart bugs and helped me in packaging the application for Windows using Github Actions
+*AI USAGE*: Only used to fix chart bugs and helped me in packaging the application for Windows using Github Actions